balena-io-experimental/balena-gitlab-runner/README.md

   and that value is automatically applied for 32-bit runners (such as Intel Edison).
   It's custom work based on a patched version of the upstream GitLab runners (see the [i386 branch of our fork][gitlab-runner-fork]), thus your milage may vary.
+* `DEBUG`: *optional*, set it to any value to enable certain debug/diagnostics functionality, see the code in more details.
+One current example is keeping all garbage collection logs on the device (instead of just the last one)

 See more information at the [Configuring GitLab Runners docs][config].
 The configuration file is also available to edit.